Information About Hyperhidrosis

 This condition usually manifests in sweaty palms, armpits and feet.
 It may also be generalised throughout the whole body.
 This is usually experienced in the day when patients face stressful situations such as interviews and examinations but not at night when they are sleeping.

 Dr Aneez will review the medical history and present symptoms of the patients.
 This can be coupled with blood tests to rule out any other health conditions with similar symptoms such as hyperthyroidism or conditions related to the heart.
 In rare cases, the sweat glands can be analysed for bacterial infections.
 At ICTS, we try to minimize hyperhidrosis in our patients through non-surgical treatments like by giving antiperspirants, neurotoxins therapy, or microwave therapy.
 But in certain cases, therapies and medicines do not really work.
 There, we recommend hyperhidrosis surgery to our patients.
-Dr Aneez is highly experienced in performing sweaty palms operation in the patients who are suffering from palmar hyperhidrosis.
+Dr Aneez is highly experienced in performing sweaty palms operation (Hyperhidrosis surgery) in the patients who are suffering from palmar hyperhidrosis.

 This procedure is known as sympathectomy and is a permanent solution to the problem.
 It involves severing the nerve endings to the sweat glands.
 This stops the nervous message to the sweat glands to produce sweat.